vwkd/science-physics/src/electrodynamics/electricity.md

 - current: water flow rate, e.g. 1l of water flows by in this tube per second
 - voltage: water pressure, pushes water in one direction, makes water do work, e.g. spin a turbine
 - charge is what flows, voltage is what makes it flow, current is how much of it flows
+- by definition alone voltage and current are not related, can have high voltage and low current, or high current and low voltage, only related by components of circuit ❗️